Lake Superior College: Facilities

-Built in 1968, LSC's main campus is located on Trinity Road in Duluth on a 97 acre tract that overlooks the western portion of the Duluth/Superior harbor and the Saint Louis River.
-The campus features an award-winning hiking trail, a trout stream (Miller Creek) and access to a city-run disc golf course.
+Built in 1968, LSC's main campus is on Trinity Road in Duluth on a 97 acre tract that overlooks the western portion of the Duluth/Superior harbor and the Saint Louis River.
+The campus features an award-winning hiking trail and a trout stream, Miller Creek.
 Facilities have been expanded and upgraded over the years.
-For example, in 2007 when the Academic and Student Services building was completed and an area of the campus was renovated to house a Student Life Center.
+In 2007, the Academic and Student Services building was completed and an area of the campus was renovated to house a Student Life Center.

-On March 14, 2010, legislation approving funding for a new Health and Sciences Center addition was signed into law.
-The $12 million plus project broke ground June 11, 2010 and a grand opening was held on Friday, January 6, 2012.
-The building opened for classes on Monday, January 9.
+On March 14, 2010, legislation was enacted approving funding for a new Health and Sciences Center addition.
+The $12 million+ project broke ground on June 11, 2010, and the grand opening was on January 6, 2012.
+The building opened for classes on January 9.

 In addition to its main campus, LSC also operates an Emergency Response Training Center on 105 acre in Gary/New Duluth and a Professional Pilot Training Center out of leased facilities at the Duluth International Airport.

-Lake Superior College opened a Duluth Downtown Center in August 2014 to house welding, computer-aided drafting, and machining programs.
-This move increased the amount of teaching space in these fields from 3,000 square feet to 33,700 square feet and included new equipment for labs.
-The Downtown Center was then closed in July 2024 due to the building owner needing additional space.
+Lake Superior College opened a Duluth Downtown Center in 2014 to house welding, computer-aided drafting, and machining programs.
+This move increased the amount of teaching space in these fields from 3,000 square feet to 33,700 and included new equipment for labs.
+The Downtown Center closed in July 2024 because the building owner needed additional space.
 Those integrated manufacturing programs moved back to the Main Campus as part of the T-Building expansion in spring of 2025.

 In September 2016, LSC opened a new Center for Advanced Aviation in Hangar 103 at the Duluth International Airport.
-LSC's aviation programs— professional pilot and aviation maintenance technician- are now under one roof.
+LSC's aviation programs—professional pilot and aviation maintenance technician—are now under one roof.
 This 40,000-square-foot facility was remodeled to serve FAA teaching requirements.